Material-Blazor/Material.Blazor/articles/Principles.md

 We have overcome this by ensuring that Material.Blazor steps out of the way of Material Theme once components have been intialized, so that Blazor no longer re-renders.
 In practice this means that once initialized, the component's `ShouldRender()` lifecycle method is set to return false, disabling Blazor's ability to re-render.
 This then means that two-way binding of Value and Disabled parameters needs to make appropriate JSInterop calls to update values using the Material Theme javascript framework.
-This pattern is handled in the Material.Blazor's internal `InputComponentFoundation` abstract class.
+This pattern is handled in the Material.Blazor's internal `InputComponent` abstract class.

 This is an unusual approach for a Blazor component library, but it is the key methodology that makes Material Theme components behave precisely as they should.
 Material.Blazor then does the hard work